 Wash the potatoes to remove any dirt or debris.

-To ensure the paint adheres to the potato, you’ll want to give them a good wash before painting.
+To ensure the paint adheres to the potatoes, you’ll want to give them a good wash before painting.
 Rinse them under water and use a paper towel to gently clean the skin.
 Try not to break the skin because you’ll want that surface to paint smoothly.
 Let them dry completely before starting the next step.

 Prime with white paint or primer to give your potatoes a more vibrant end result.